Ivory Coast begins Ebola vaccinations after case confirmed in Abidjan | Health

 Ivory Coast begins Ebola vaccinations after case confirmed in Abidjan

 It is Ivory Coast's first confirmed case of Ebola in 25 years.
-Workers at the hospital in Abidjan where the woman was admitted were the first to receive vaccinations as the health ministry officially launched its vaccination campaign.
+About 200 health workers, many from the hospital in Abidjan where the woman was admitted, received shots and the health ministry said it was aiming to vaccinate 2,000 people by Wednesday.

 - Country: